 The results of the consultations and literature search were presented in the form of a draft report that was posted on the CADTH website to elicit stakeholder feedback.
-Relevant stakeholder feedback was incorporated into this final version of the Environmental Scan based on input received.
+Relevant stakeholder feedback will be incorporated into the final version of the Environmental Scan based on input received.